 - salary sacrificing into a super account to reduce taxable income, while also growing the super account with the added benefit of tax-exempt pension earnings, while receiving a TRIP paying concessionally taxed super benefits.
 (From July 2017, earnings on transition-to-retirement pensions will be subject to 15% earnings tax, rather than be exempt from tax.)

 This third, and most popular TRIP strategy can help you cut your annual income tax bill, while also boosting your superannuation account (until 30 June 2017).
-The drop in disposable income through salary sacrificing, is fully or partially replaced by pension payments sourced from the TRIP.
+The drop in disposable income through salary sacrificing, is fully or partially replaced by pension payments sourced from the TRIP (where earnings on TRIP assets are not taxed until 30 June 2017.
 I explain this option later in the article.

 How do the current TRIP rules work?